keith/git-pile/README.md

 - Set `GIT_PILE_USE_PR_TEMPLATE` in your shell environment if you'd like `git-pile` to attempt to prefill the description of your PR with the [PR template][template] file if it exists.
+- Run `git config --global pile.cleanupRemoteOnSubmitFailure true` to automatically delete remote branches that mirror your local branch when submitting the PR fails.
+This makes it easier to run `git submitpr` again in the case you had a networking issue that causes the submission to fail.
+This is off by default to avoid potentially deleting a remote branch that somehow has commits that aren't on the local branch.

 [template]: https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository